Design of quantum optical experiments with logic artificial intelligence: Logic and SAT

-Boolean algebra is a branch of mathematics where the variables, called \textit{literals}, can take two Boolean values: True-False or 0-1.
-The available operations on these literals are \textit{disjunctions} $\land$ (AND), \textit{conjunctions} $\lor$ (OR) and \textit{negations} $\bar{x}$ ($\lnot$ or NOT).
-A \textit{Boolean formula} includes its literals and the operations between them.
-It is usually more practical to translate a Boolean formula into one of its canonical forms: conjuctive normal form (CNF) or disjuntive normal form (DNF).
-A CNF expressions is a conjunction of \textit{clauses}, each one composed by uniquely the disjunction of literals.
-Similarly, a DNF expression is the opposite of a CNF, a disjunction of clauses, where each of them is composed by the conjunction of its literals.
+In a Boolean algebra, the variables, called \textit{literals}, can take two Boolean values: True-False or 0-1.
+The available operations on these literals are \textit{disjunctions} $\lor$ (OR), \textit{conjunctions} $\land$ (AND) and \textit{negations} $\bar{x}$ ($\lnot$ or NOT).
 Given a Boolean formula, the satisfiability (SAT) problem consist of finding a literals assignment that satisfies it, i.e. outputs True or 1.
-The complexity of a SAT problem depends on the structure of its canonical forms, CNF or DNF.
-This is why the first step towards solving a SAT consist on rewriting the Boolean expression into CNF or DNF.
-In both cases, we can use logical equivalence rules to find these forms, although this translation can be very costly.
-In the case of CNF there exist the Tseitin transformation \cite{tseitin1983complexity} which is in general more efficient.
-This is the reason why big SAT problems are normally translated into CNF instead of DNF.